 The reason you need to protect your eyeballs is so you don’t get snow blindness from light bouncing off the bright snow into your face for hours.
 Just like welders, you need to protect your eyeballs (WebMd).
 So splurge on those sunnies so your dehydrated body looks a little cooler out on the patio.

 In any case, you are probably going to pack a beanie, but you should wear a helmet while skiing.
 Concussions are NOT fun and can have life-altering effects.
 So buy a helmet and save your mind.
-Then when you head to the bar/dinner the end of the day, you can swap that out for a beanie without trying to fix your hair in a portable restroom at the base of the mountain.
+Then when you head to the bar/dinner at the end of the day, you can swap that out for a beanie without trying to fix your hair in a portable restroom at the base of the mountain.

 Always Wear Gear That Fits